-Severe burn injury is possibly the most devastating type of injury because of the emotional consequences as well as the physical suffering.
+A severe burn injury is one of the most devastating types of “catastrophic injuries” a person can suffer because of the emotional consequences as well as the extreme physical and mental suffering.
 Severe burns can result in extreme disfigurement, scarring so severe as to cause loss of mobility, and PTSD due to the extremely painful and terrifying nature of the accidents that cause burn injuries.
 We understand the challenges you face and we are here to help you recover maximum compensation for your injuries.

 We handle catastrophic injury claims in Alabama and throughout the Southeast.